Terms of Website Use

 The English courts will have exclusive jurisdiction over any claim arising from, or related to, a visit to our site although we retain the right to bring proceedings against you for breach of these conditions in your country of residence or any other relevant country.

-Products marked ‘TM’ contain UK registered trademarks of Fall Guard UK Ltd and our suppliers.
+Products marked ‘TM’ contain UK registered trademarks of Tradevault Ltd and our suppliers.

 If you have any concerns about material which appears on our site, please contact email@example.com.